rtCamp/Frappe-Manager/docs/commands/info.md

 ## `fm info`

-Show bench information and configuration.
+Show a bench's URL, credentials, apps, deploy history and live service state.

-Displays bench status, installed apps, environments, and other relevant configuration.
+The administrator and database passwords are printed in cleartext.

 **Usage**: